SketchyMaze/guidebook/docs/linked-doodads.md

 It is undefined behavior which doodad "wins" in that case.

 Upon level start, all actors linked to the Start Flag are destroyed.

+### Checkpoint Flag

+Link it with **any one doodad** and that doodad will replace the player character when the checkpoint flag is activated.

+It is considered an error to link more than one doodad to the Checkpoint Flag.
+It is undefined behavior which doodad "wins" in that case.

+Upon level start, all actors linked to the Checkpoint Flag are destroyed.

 ### Anvil